 With almost every house, every office and every business having at least one or more printers what happens to all of those wasted cartridges?
 The good news is that now days there are enough recycling stations around suburbia that getting rid of them is no longer an issue.

 So in this article we are going to take a look at some statistics about printer cartridges and also some places that you can take your used toners or ink cartridges to be recycled.
 While I don't profess to be a greenie I do believe that it makes sense to recycle what products can be recycled as the benefits are not only environmental but also economical as well.
-Let's face it how difficult is it to take your empty cartridges every now and then to a recycle depot.
+Let's face it how difficult is it to take your empty cartridges every now and then to a recycle depot to be used for ink refills instead of just binning them.

 The statistics on cartridge recycling